devstark-com/gql-backend-test-task/README.md

 # ToDo Lists App (Test Task)

-1) Using data scheme implement missing entities TodoList and TodoListItems.
+1) Using data scheme implement missing entities `TodoList` and `TodoListItems`.
 2) For each entity should be implemented following:
  - DB table
  - Model
  - Controller
- - Resolvers and Schemas
+ - GQL Resolvers and Schemas
-3) For complete DB structure implementation src/database/migrations/<timestamp>_init.js should be changed
+3) For complete DB structure implementation `src/database/migrations/<timestamp>_init.js` should be changed
 4) Each entity should have complete CRUD (+ count method)
-5) When finished update docs/postman.json
+5) When finished update `docs/postman.json`

 Entities related as